 Since its inception, the Foundation has given away nearly $900,000 in scholarships and university grants to help high school and college athletes transform leadership on the field into leadership in life.

 The Davey O’Brien Foundation is a Section 501(c)(3) non-profit organization located in downtown Fort Worth.
-The Foundation’s programs are administered by a volunteer Board of Trustees and daily operations by executive director, Danielle Moorman.
+The Foundation’s programs are administered by a volunteer Board of Trustees and daily operations by the executive director.